Jacob Stallings Player Props: Marlins vs. Cardinals

 Jacob Stallings At The Plate

-- He has homered in one of 45 games, and in 0.7% of his plate appearances.
+- In 22 of 46 games this year (47.8%), Stallings has reached via hit, and that includes multiple hits twice.

-- Stallings has driven in a run in eight games this season (17.8%), including one multiple-RBI game.
+- He has hit a long ball in one of 46 games, and in 0.7% of his plate appearances.

-- He has scored at least once 11 times this season (24.4%), including one multi-run game.
+- He has scored at least once 11 times this year (23.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.